 To meet frequently, along with the first year President, with the Faculty of Engineering and Applied Science Director of First Year Studies to attain updates on the first year academic program and to address students' concerns.

 To create and develop initiatives which enhance the academic and extracurricular education of first year students.

+Overseeing the First Year Involvement Coordinator, who will assist in the creation of resources and coordination of events to help first years get involved with the Engineering Society.

 Submit a transition report that the end of their term.